 - This is really not something you have to worry about too much.
 You should be using the OEM plugs for stock setups and what ever your tuner suggests if you are tuned.
 But there are differences between each type that have benefits and downsides and is good to know if your tuner gives you options for plugs.
 NGK explains it well here the differences between each type of plug metal.
 As you will read some last longer or have better spark properties and the prices vary wildly between them.

 - The original RS7 spark plugs were made by Buru and had some issue with the electrode falling off.
 These should be avoided.
 Part# 079-905-626-M and I still see them being sold on some sites.
-The current ones as of the writing are NGK’s and have been significantly better.
+The current ones as of the writing are NGK’s and have been significantly better, though some reports of the ground strap breaking off.
+I believe this is mostly due to incorrect gaping of the plugs but my tuner is now suggesting plugs non-projected ground straps now.

 - Plug life varies drastically between the type of metal in the plug, the tune, fuel and how hard/easy you drive your car.
 It suggested to check plugs with your oil changes.